No-fault divorce update: Is the ‘blame game’ set to end?

-Divorce law in England and Wales is set for a major overhaul with couples no longer required to prove fault to get divorced.
+Divorce law in England and Wales could be set for a major overhaul with proposals for couples to no longer be required to prove fault to get divorced.

 Under current rules, the only ground for divorce is that the marriage has irretrievably broken down.